Now Rock: Now 90s

 On 1 October 2019, Now 90s came back to Freeview as a channel streaming through connected TVs for the majority of the day.
-However, in order to keep a channel number near to Now 80s or Clubland TV (so not to be placed next to Channelbox in the streaming section lower down in the EPG) the channel has to broadcast over the terrestrial Freeview system for at least two hours a day and so can be found from 05:00-07:00 on non-streaming devices.
+However, in order to keep a channel number near to Now 80s or Clubland TV (so not to be placed next to Channelbox in the streaming section lower down in the EPG) the channel has to broadcast over the terrestrial Freeview system for at least two hours a day and so can be found from 05:00–07:00 on non-streaming devices.
 It was removed from there on 26 February 2020, and replaced with sister channel Now 70s.
 It was put on Channelbox alongside Clubland TV before returning to the Greater Manchester multiplex on 13 May 2020, where it could be found on channel 84.

 From 19 November to 27 December 2020, Now 90s temporarily rebranded as Now 80s while the usual slot Now 80s is on was used for Now Christmas, in a similar change to how Total Country rebranded as Now 80s for the festive period the previous year before the rebrand to Now 70s after Christmas.
 This was repeated from 18 November 2021.
 As Now 80s became a channel which only viewers in Greater Manchester could get on Freeview during this time, AATW decided to simulcast the repeats of 1980s series Fame on their Now Christmas channel as well, so viewers nationwide could continue to follow the series.

 On 26 October 2022, NOW 90s was delisted from Manchester local Freeview.

 On 9 November 2022, NOW 90s ended its run under its then-current name, at approximately 03:25.
-The final video to be played on NOW 90s was LL Cool J - Ain't Nobody.
+The final video to be played on NOW 90s was LL Cool J's "Ain't Nobody".
 The station flipped to a Christmas music format, Now Xmas.

-A branded Now 90's channel continues to broadcast on Samsung TV Plus in Australia and New Zealand, which launched on May 2021.
+A branded Now 90s channel continues to broadcast on Samsung TV Plus in Australia and New Zealand, which launched in May 2021.

 Now Rock

 On 27 December 2022, the channel was rebranded as Now Rock, with a change of focus to rock music.
 On 2 March 2023, Now 90s reappeared on Freeview as a FAST channel on Channelbox channel 271 alongside Now 70s and Now 80s.
+On 19 March 2023, the broadcast feed for Channelbox was switched from Now 90s to the Now Rock channel already transmitting on other platforms in the United Kingdom.
+Unlike the later version of Now 90s streaming via Channelbox, Now Rock includes pop-punk tunes from the 2000s and 2010s as well as classic rock hits from the 60s, 70s and 80s, in addition to rock music from the 1990s.

+On 1 July 2024, following the closure of Kerrang!
+TV, Now Rock revamped its schedule to focus more on music from the 1990s onward, with almost all classic rock-themed programmes removed from its schedule.